RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 My attempt to invoke it: `CALL GetAverageAttendanceByYear(2023);`

-I had expected these procedures to run smoothly since they were syntactically correct.
-If I had been working directly in MySQL, I would have included delimiters for proper statement termination.
-However, the Python MySQL connector should handle these without needing explicit delimiter statements.
-The errors were unexpected, but thankfully, my program was robust enough to catch exceptions and continue running, allowing for a seamless user experience.

 #### Views

-I set up views to offer a simplified and efficient way to access complex query results.
-They functioned well within the database (when the delimiters were included), but the real test was accessing them through the Python program.

 - **ViewTopScorers**: This view was meant to highlight top performers easily, without the need for complex joins or subqueries.